yeltsinvc/Sumo-Tutorial/README.md

 # Introduction
-SUMO, [Simulation of Urban MObility](http://sumo.dlr.de/index.html), is an open source, microscopic, multi-modal traffic simulation tool, which is created by the Institute of Transportation Systems of the German Aerospace Center(DLR).
+SUMO, [Simulation of Urban MObility](http://sumo.dlr.de/index.html), is an open source, microscopic, multi-modal traffic simulation tool, which was created by the Institute of Transportation Systems of the German Aerospace Center(DLR).
 SUMO is purely microscopic: each vehicle is modeled specifically, has its own trajectory and moves individually in the network with SUMO, for example:
 - You can build the network and create routes.
 - You can apply a traffic light algorithm.
 - You can analyze your simulation result with SUMO.